hapax/hapax.github.io/assets/maximal.md

 c = 3.0 \times 10^8 \text{ m/s}.
 $$

-The equations make no mention of relative motion or a background medium in which light propagates.
+The equations make no mention of relative motion, or any sort of background medium in which light propagates.
-But physicists of the 19th century were convinced that light travelled through a medium called the *aether*, in the same way that sound travels through air.
+But most physicists of the 19th century were convinced that light travelled through a medium called the *aether*, in the same way that sound travels through air.
 And if you moved relative to the aether, you would measure a different speed of light.

-The aether was assume to be a fixed background, so a planet like the earth, orbiting in a circle, should generally be moving relative to it.
-If the earth is travelling relative to the aether, the speed of light should be different in different directions, and Michelson and Morley devised a clever experiment to detect this.
-In 1887, they performed the experiment and found no difference whatsoever.

-Even before the Michelson-Morley experiment, Einstein had come to doubt the existence of the aether.
-His reason was simple.
-The equations of electromagnetism did not include any reference to aether, and made a single prediction for the speed of light, $c = 3 \times 10^8 \text{ m/s}$.
-This naively suggested that the speed of light was *the same* in any set of coordinates moving at a constant speed.
-This is important enough to state again:
+An exception was Einstein.
+He thought that the laws of
+electromagnetism were so beautiful and self-evidently complete that if they made no mention of a medium, none was required.
+Without a medium, there is no relative motion to account for changes in the measured speed of light.
+Thus, Einstein arrived at a simple but outrageous proposal:

 ---

 <span style="padding-left: 20px; display:block">
-The speed of light is the same in all reference frames moving at constant speed.
+The speed of light is the same in all reference frames.
 </span>

 ---

-As a true believer in the elegance and sufficiency of the laws of electromagnetism, Einstein decided that this naive proposal was correct.
-We will explore the remarkable consequences of this simple idea.
+There were also experimental clues that this was the case.
+Since the earth moves in a circle around the sun, it is likely to be moving relative to the aether (assuming it exists).
+This means that light should travel at different speeds in different directions, and in 1887, Michelson and Morley, devised a clever experiment to measure these differences.
+Famously, they found no difference at all!
+Light appeared to move at the same speed in all directions, in direct conflict with the aether hypothesis.

+### 2.2.
+Rotations between space and time<a id="sec-2-2" name="sec-2-2"></a>

 Recall that length is unchanged by rotation, and in particular, rotation of rulers.
 Similarly, if Einstein's proposal is true, the speed of light is